mjdanielson/University-of-Oregon/Labs/Population-Tutorial/03-Population-Choropleth.md

 Edit the code to add your Mapbox [access token](https://www.mapbox.com/help/define-access-token/)in the section that says "ACCESS TOKEN GOES HERE" (get your access token from your Mapbox [‘Account’ page](https://account.mapbox.com/)).

+Notice that the Mapbox style has already been initialized for you.
+In this exercise we are using the Mapbox dark style.

 ----------